xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Recycling Native Chain Rewards
+## ◽️ Recycling Native Rewards

 Discover the smart way to maximise your earning potential with Xenify's recycling feature.
-By recycling accrued native chain rewards, you bypass the 25% claim fee and strengthen your XNF position as your full balance enters the daily burn auction.
+By recycling accrued native rewards, you bypass the 25% claim fee and strengthen your XNF position as your full balance enters the daily burn auction.

 What makes this process unique is the protocol's ability to deduct the burn fee directly from your recycled rewards.
 This enables fee-free participation, unlike the normal burn process which requires additional native tokens to cover the mandatory burn fee.

 As a veXNF holder who recycles, you gain access to an exclusive daily distribution of veXNF and XEN that’s drawn from protocol-owned liquidity.
 Whereby, 1% of the XNF and XEN LP tokens held by the protocol will be withdrawn at each cycle's end.
 The native tokens that are obtained from the withdrawal will be used to purchase XNF and XEN, and combined with the withdrawn XNF and XEN tokens.
 Your share of the distribution depends on the dollar amount of rewards you've recycled.
-In essence, by recycling more native chain rewards during a cycle, you can increase your share of the XNF and XEN rewards acquired from the protocol-owned liquidity.
+In essence, by recycling more native rewards during a cycle, you can increase your share of the XNF and XEN rewards acquired from the protocol-owned liquidity.
 Recyclers will be able to freely claim their allocation of XEN rewards at the end of each cycle, however the XNF rewards will be subject to a 1 year lock and distributed as veXNF.

 But wait, there's more!
 As a token of gratitude for their active participation in the protocol, veXNF holders who recycle rewards during the first hour of the cycle also become eligible for an exclusive distribution of native tokens from the 25% claim fee charged on direct claims.
 At the end of each cycle, accumulated claim fee proceeds will be distributed to eligible recyclers proportional to their XNF holdings and its associated veXNF power.

-To leverage this recycling feature, ensure that you have a sufficient balance of native chain rewards to acquire at least one batch for the burn process.
+To leverage this recycling feature, ensure that you have a sufficient balance of native rewards to acquire at least one batch for the burn process.
 If your reward balance falls short of the required amount of native chain tokens, the recycle option will not be accessible to you.

-By recycling your native chain rewards, you'll not only strengthen your XNF position but also enjoy a streamlined process that eliminates the usual fees associated with the burn function.
+By recycling your native rewards, you'll not only strengthen your XNF position but also enjoy a streamlined process that eliminates the usual fees associated with the burn function.
 Most importantly, as a dedicated recycler, you will benefit from native chain tokens generated from the 25% claim fee and qualify for an exclusive distribution of XNF and XEN at the end of each cycle.
 It's a win-win situation that rewards your active participation and commitment to the growth of Xenify.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)